IHE/QRPH.CCG/input/pagecontent/CCG_v1_over.md

-- To support evidence-based decision-making that may be driven by the **care context** (facility’s geography, available services, provider, provider scope of practice, etc.), the FHIR **Encounter** resource and the content specified by the IHE mobile Care Services Discovery (**mCSD)** Profile may *also* be employed to drive CCG care logic.
+- To support evidence-based decision-making that may be driven by the **care context** (facility’s geography, available services, provider, provider scope of practice, etc.), the **Encounter** resource and the content specified by the IHE mobile Care Services Discovery (**mCSD)** Profile may *also* be employed to drive CCG care logic.

-The IHE CCG Profile includes a **grammar** specification regarding how a CCG is to be constructed and what references and citations must be included.
-Importantly, a CCG artefact that is to be made available as a **global public good** shall be defined in terms of the Profile’s normative **global** content specifications as expressed in Volume-3 of this specification.
-It is to be expected that CCG artefacts intended for deployment in **domestic** contexts will leverage a grammar that defines care logic based on a domestic patient summary specification (e.g. for the USA: UCSDI, for Canada: PS:CA, for Europe: the European Patient Summary, etc.) rather than on IPS.
-Contextualizations of the IHE CCG Profile grammar shall be defined in a relevant **Volume-4** section of the IHE CCG Profile.
-Every ecosystem actor defined in this IHE CCG Profile SHALL support either the base content specification (as defined in Volume-3) or a contextualized content specification (as defined in Volume-4).
-For clarity: **all** actors in a CCG-conformant ecosystem SHALL support the **same** consistent content model.
+It is anticipated that implementing jurisdictions will adopt the base common content model or will define an alternate common content model based on its domestic care continuity specification (e.g. for the USA: UCSDI, for Canada: PS:CA, for Europe: the European Patient Summary, etc.) as its common content model.
+An alterative common content model SHALL be defined in a relevant **Volume-4** section of the IHE CCG Profile.
+Each ecosystem actor defined SHALL declare its support for a content model option. **All** actors in a CCG-conformant **ecosystem** SHALL support the **same** common content model option.

-As a practical matter – it is anticipated that CCG processing workflows would be best served by on-demand generation of patient summary documents.
-Such a capability is well supported by many currently available FHIR server products.
-It is also noteworthy that many countries (Canada, Sri Lanka, Botswana, New Zealand, etc.) and many multilateral organizations (Asia eHealth Information Network[^12], OpenHIE Community[^13], etc.) have adopted or advocated for the adoption of IPS as the basis for a national health summary specification.
-The joint EU-USA Trillium II project also reported on the significant value of leveraging IPS across multiple use cases (https://ec.europa.eu/research/participants/documents/downloadPublic?documentIds=080166e5c54d85ba&appId=PPGMS)
+The choice of IPS as the foundation of the base common content model is intended to be risk-mitigating.
+It is noteworthy that many countries (Canada, Sri Lanka, Botswana, New Zealand, etc.) and many multilateral organizations (Asia eHealth Information Network[^12], OpenHIE Community[^13], etc.) have adopted or advocated for the adoption of the IPS as the basis for a national health summary specification.
+The joint EU-USA **Trillium II** project reported on the significant value of leveraging IPS across multiple [CDS-supported use cases](https://ec.europa.eu/research/participants/documents/downloadPublic?documentIds=080166e5c54d85ba&appId=PPGMS).

 ### Folder-and-CARDs Metaphor

+Included in the base common content model is a normative grammar related to how CCG artefacts are *defined*.
 Action research and prototyping into CCG formats was conducted by a joint team from Canada Health Infoway, Cancer Care Ontario, and Hamilton Health Sciences.
 A working prototype was demonstrated at the 2020 IHE North American Connectathon.
-Informed by this research, and to support the concurrent execution of multiple CCGs, a Folder-and-CARDs metaphor is adopted by this IHE CCG Profile.
-The base content specification (Volume-3) operationalizes this model.
-Notionally, one can think of a CCG as a set of care recommendations where each recommendation is described by a **CARD**.
+Informed by this research, and to support the concurrent execution of multiple CCGs, a **Folder-and-CARDs** metaphor is documented in Volume-3.
+Leveraging this model, one can think of a CCG as a set of care recommendations where each recommendation is described by a **CARD**.
 This model is illustrated in Figure 4.